Q3 Academy Tipton

 Homework reinforces classroom learning, helping students retain and understand new material.
 It fosters independent study habits, encouraging self-discipline and time management.
 Additionally, homework provides opportunities for practice and application of skills, enhancing mastery.
 It also allows teachers to assess student comprehension and identify areas needing further attention and therefore is an integral part of our curriculum provision at all Key Stages.

-All teaching departments will set students weekly homework for all subject areas and will be set on Microsoft Teams.
-This can take many forms including Seneca, Microsoft Teams assignments and any other bespoke forms.
-Alongside this, pupils in years 7,8, 10 and 11 will be completing self-quizzing work on a weekly basis using their self-quizzing exercise book and knowledge organisers for different subjects.
+All teaching departments will set students weekly homework for all subject areas.
+This can take many forms including on Seneca, Microsoft Teams and any other bespoke form.
+Alongside this, pupils in years 7,8,9 will be completing self-quizzing work on a weekly basis using their green self-quizzing exercise book and knowledge organiser; this is for all subjects and will be set on class-charts.

 Self-quizzing, also known as self-testing or retrieval practice, is a learning strategy where individuals actively test their own knowledge on a particular subject or topic.
 Instead of simply reviewing notes or re-reading materials, self-quizzing involves actively recalling information from memory.
 This process helps reinforce learning and improve long-term retention.